turkaysoftware/glow/CONTRIBUTING.md

 # Contributing to the Project

-Thank you for your interest in contributing to this software project!

-Please follow these guidelines to make the contribution process smooth for everyone.
+First of all, thank you for your interest in contributing!
+It is the efforts of the community that keep this project stable and evolving.
+To ensure a smooth process for everyone, please follow these guidelines.

+---

+## 🔍 Before You Begin
-1. Before creating a new issue, search existing issues to avoid duplicates.
+1.  **Search Existing Issues:** Before opening a new issue, please search the [Issues](#) tab to see if the topic has already been discussed or reported.
-2. For bug fixes or new features, open an issue first to discuss the planned change.
+2.  **Open an Issue First:** For significant bug fixes or new features, please open an issue first to discuss the proposed changes.
+This ensures that your efforts align with the project's roadmap.

+## 🛠 Development Workflow
+To maintain a clean and organized repository, we follow these steps:

-3. Fork the repository and create a feature branch named like:
+1.  **Fork & Branch:** Fork the repository and create a descriptive branch name:
-   - feature/my-feature
-   - fix/issue-123
+    * `feature/your-feature-name`
+    * `fix/issue-id-or-description`
-4. Make small, focused commits and provide a clear PR description that includes:
+2.  **Commit Standards:** Make small, focused commits with clear messages that describe "what" and "why".
-   - What you changed
-   - Why you changed it
-   - How to test the change
-5. Run the build locally and include any test results or screenshots in the PR.
+3.  **Code Style (C#):**
-6. Follow code style and formatting conventions for C#.
-Using an .editorconfig file or the default Visual Studio settings is recommended.
+    * Follow the project's `.editorconfig` rules or default Visual Studio formatting.
+    * Maintain clean code principles and ensure consistent naming conventions.

+## 🧪 Testing & Quality Assurance
-7. Add unit tests for new features or bug fixes when possible.
+* **Unit Tests:** Add unit tests for new features or bug fixes whenever possible to prevent future regressions.
-8. Maintain backward compatibility where possible and document any breaking changes in the PR.
-9. Be respectful and constructive in all communication.
+* **Local Build:** Ensure the project builds successfully in your local environment before submitting your changes.
+* **Backward Compatibility:** Aim to maintain compatibility.
+If a "breaking change" is necessary, clearly document it in your Pull Request description.

+## 📬 Pull Request (PR) Guidelines
+When submitting a PR, please include the following details in the description:
+* **Summary:** A brief overview of the changes.
+* **Motivation:** Why is this change necessary? (e.g., fixes #123)
+* **Testing:** How did you verify the changes?
+Include test results or screenshots if applicable.

+## 🤝 Code of Conduct
+Please be respectful, constructive, and professional in all communications.
+We aim to maintain a welcoming environment for all contributors.

+---
-Thank you for helping improve this project!
+**Thank you for helping us improve this project!**